vaibatch2001/cleaning-data-project/CodeBook.md

 ### create tidy dataset by aggregation (activity & subject)

 Create a new data set with the average / mean of each variable for each activity and each subject

+* newdata <- Calulates the mean of each column in the combined dataset grouped by Subject and Activity

 ### export to external file